pikajude/th-printf/README.md

 [s|%0*d|] 5 10 -- "00010"
 ```

+There's also another format specifier `%?`, which accepts any `Show`able datatype.

 There are five additional formatters: `sP`, `stP`, and so on; these print out the formatted string rather than returning
 it.
 Their types are `MonadIO m => ... -> m ()`.